Akhilesh2002/Akhilesh2002/README.md

 ## 👨🏻‍💻 &nbsp; About Me
 - 🎓 Student at NIT Hamirpur
 - 🔭 Contributed to Gssoc'21!
-- 🌱 Gaining knowledge in the domain of Game Development
 - 🔭 I’m currently working on Open CV
 - :dart: Polishing my skills of Competitive Programming
 - :computer: [Codechef](https://www.codechef.com/users/akhilesh4531)